How Poison Overcame Controversy to Break Through on ‘Open Up and Say … Ahh!’

-The four painted faces of Poison‘s Bret Michaels, Bobby Dall, C.C.
-DeVille and Rikki Rockett made their debut in 1986 on ‘Look What the Cat Dragged In,’ but it was the band’s 1988 follow-up LP that sealed their fate.
-Twenty-five years ago today, ‘Open Up and Say … Ahh!’ was released, crowning Poison the kings of rock’s glam revival.
+The four painted faces of Poison‘s C.C.
+DeVille, Bobby Dall, Bret Michaels and Rikki Rockett made their debut in 1986 on Look What the Cat Dragged In.
+It was the band’s follow-up LP, however, that sealed their fate: Open Up and Say … Ahh!, released on May 3, 1988, crowned Poison as the kings of rock’s glam revival.

 But it didn’t come without a fight.
-‘Open Up and Say … Ahh!’ was clouded in controversy from the start.
-Mega-retail outlets like Wal-Mart banned the album for what they considered inappropriate cover art, loudly steered by groups like the pesky PMRC.
+Open Up and Say … Ahh! was clouded in controversy from the start.
+Mega-retail outlets like Walmart banned the album for what they considered inappropriate cover art, loudly steered by groups like the pesky PMRC.
 Tame by modern standards, the cover features a devilish-looking and crazy-haired crimson vixen with a tongue that would give Gene Simmons a run for his money.
 Hardly scandalous today, but game-changing in the pre-iTunes era, Poison’s record company offered a censored version of the album cover that hid the offensive tongue, exposing only the she-demon’s eyes.

-The ban only added to the band’s rebellious spirit.
-With songs mostly focused on sex, good times and general debauchery, ‘Open Up and Say … Ahh!’ spawned four monster hit singles that benefited from MTV’s around-the-clock exposure.
+The ban only added to Poison’s rebellious spirit.
+With songs mostly focused on sex, good times and general debauchery, Open Up and Say … Ahh! spawned four monster hit singles that benefited from MTV’s around-the-clock exposure.

 The album was supposed to be produced by Paul Stanley.
-But because of schedule conflicts, the Kiss singer was replaced by Tom Werman, whose work with Mötley Crüe and Cheap Trick suited him for the job.
+But because of schedule conflicts, the Kiss singer was replaced by Tom Werman, whose work with Motley Crue and Cheap Trick suited him for the job.

-‘Open Up and Say …Ahh!’s first single, ‘Nothin’ but a Good Time,’ remains a party staple decades after its release, and it showcases the band’s general disposition: Play hard, party harder.
-The second single, ‘Fallen Angel,’ reveals a softer side of Poison, drawing on the members’ personal experiences of relocating from rural Pennsylvania to Los Angeles, putting everything on the line for their dreams.
+“Nothin’ but a Good Time,” Open Up and Say …Ahh!’s first single, remains a party staple decades after its release, and it showcases the band’s general disposition: Play hard, party harder.
+“Fallen Angel,” the second single, reveals a softer side of Poison – drawing on the members’ personal experiences of relocating from rural Pennsylvania to Los Angeles, thus putting everything on the line for their dreams.
 In a more literal sense, the song relates the fall of a wide-eyed girl embarking on the Sunset Strip.

 But the album’s third single has proven to be its timeless classic.
-‘Every Rose Has Its Thorn’ remains a cornerstone of the ‘80s power ballad.
-It’s the band’s only No. 1 single, and it still has the ability to get hundreds of folks to fire up their lighters (or smart phones these days) in unison.
-The record’s fourth and final single, a pumped-up cover of Loggins and Messina’s ‘Your Mama Don’t Dance,’ made it to No. 10.
+“Every Rose Has Its Thorn” remains a cornerstone among ‘80s power ballads.
+Poison’s only No. 1 single, it still inspires hundreds of folks to fire up their lighters (or smart phones these days) in unison.
+Open Up and Say …Ahh!’s fourth and final single, a pumped-up cover of Loggins and Messina’s “Your Mama Don’t Dance,” made it to No. 10.

-But as hard as it tried, ‘Open Up and Say … Ahh!’ couldn’t knock Bon Jovi‘s ‘New Jersey’ out of the top spot, so it had to live with a No. 2 showing.
-The glam revival would come to a halt once grunge kicked in and took over, but Poison would release five more albums over the next 15 years.
-After going through some lineup shakeups, mostly due to DeVille’s substance-abuse problems and his departure from the band in 1991, a reunited Poison have hit the summer touring circuit the past few years, sparking a bit of a rebirth.
-The loudest cheers still greet this album.
+Still, as hard as it tried, Open Up and Say … Ahh! couldn’t knock Bon Jovi‘s New Jersey out of the top spot, so Poison had to settle with a No. 2 showing.
+The glam revival would come to a halt once grunge took over, but Poison was undaunted.
+Five more albums over the next 15 years, though the band suffered through some lineup shifts – mostly due to DeVille’s substance-abuse problems and his departure in 1991.
+More recently, Rockett was diagnosed with cancer.
+When Poison has reunited, however, the loudest cheers still greet this album.